Categories: Patient Education

 Facts About Tooth Extraction

-There are times when tooth is too damaged to save with a root canal, filling, or by crowning.
+There are times when a tooth is too damaged to save with a root canal, filling, or by crowning.
 You have to have natural tooth structure to work with, and if your natural tooth structure is missing or too far damaged you may need to have the tooth extracted.
 That is why dentists today believe in minimally invasive treatments.
 That means that they try to remove very little of the natural tooth leaving as much tooth intact as possible in case of future problems.
 Once you extract a tooth, the gap it leaves can lead to considerable problems.
 Read on to find out more facts about tooth extraction.

 Facts